thierryruiz/filmdemo/README.md

 # Limitations

-No Unitary tests
+No Unitary tests.
-Tested only on Chrome
+Tested only on Chrome.

 # Dev stack
 The project is aim to showcase a sample CRUD web application using Angular 4/5 and Spring Data Rest.
 It's a film directory database listing films actors and directors.

-A simple data model is setup with Film, Actor and Director tables with many-to-many relationships between Film/Actor and Film/Director
+A simple data model is setup with Film, Actor and Director tables with many-to-many relationships between Film/Actor and Film/Director.

 ![Schema database](https://raw.githubusercontent.com/thierryruiz/filmdemo/master/film/misc/schema.png)

-A REST API in HATEOS format is generated with Spring Data Rest.
+A REST API is generated with Spring Data Rest (in Hateos format).

-A JWT token based authentication based on Spring Security is in place to secure POST/UPDATE/DELETE REST requests.
-Only GET requests are available without authentication.
+A JWT token based authentication based on Spring Security is in place to secure POST/PUT/DELETE REST requests.
+Only GET and OPTIONS requests are available without authentication.

 The front end is based on Angular 4 and uses Angular Material components.